 ii.
 “The feet want constant washing.
 The daily defilement of our daily walk through an ungodly world brings upon us the daily necessity of being cleaned from fresh sin, and that the mighty Master supplies to us.”
 (Spurgeon)

 c.
-Defiles the tabernacle of the LORD: These laws were relevant to all Israel, but especially to priests, who had the potential to defile the tabernacle of the LORD.
-Under the New Covenant, the Christian also has a special call to purity because an impure believer may defile the dwelling place of God (1 Corinthians 6:19-20).
+Defiles the tabernacle of the LORD: These laws were relevant to all of Israel, but especially to priests, who had the potential to defile the tabernacle of the LORD.
+Under the new covenant, the Christian also has a special call to purity because an impure believer may defile the dwelling place of God (1 Corinthians 6:19-20).

 2. (14-16) More on ritual uncleanness from a dead body.

 This is the law when a man dies in a tent: All who come into the tent and all who are in the tent shall be unclean seven days; and every open vessel, which has no cover fastened on it, is unclean.
 Whoever in the open field touches one who is slain by a sword or who has died, or a bone of a man, or a grave, shall be unclean seven days.

 a.
 This is the law when a man dies in a tent: The practice of quarantining all those who contacted a dead body was also a helpful public health measure.
 Those who were potentially contaminated would be set aside until it could be seen whether they had contracted a disease from the dead body.

 b.
 Every open vessel, which has no cover fastened on it, is unclean: In fact, this principle extended to every open vessel – which could potentially carry disease-causing organisms.
 If near a dead body, those vessels were declared unclean and thus destroyed, reducing the danger of contagious disease.

 c.
 Shall be unclean: One reason a dead body was considered unclean was to communicate the idea that death is the result of sin and the positive proof of sin (Genesis 2:15-17, Romans 5:12).
 Death is something like sin made visible.